pre63/lift.js/README.md

 Because it can always be shorter.

 ## Introduction
 lift.js is a compact monad opinionated javascript library.
 It implements Just, Maybe, Validation(Valid) and a nice Monad factory.
-The unit comes wotht he lift function so you can add functionnality later to your monad and event the builtin ones.
-It's ment to be flexible and shorter fucntion names.
+The unit comes with a lift function so you can add functionnality later in code to your monad.
+It's ment to be flexible and faster to use.
 It's written with es6 so it's less than 100 lines.

 ## Installation
 `lift.js` can be required directly for es next project or you can use the `lift-min.js` for all legacy applications.